Renewable energy in New Zealand: Biomass

 Biomass is also used for heating in hospitals, schools and universities.

-Pumped Energy Storage
+Pumped energy storage

 When the water in lakes used for hydro-electricity runs low, coal and gas fired power stations have been used to make up the shortfall.
 In 2021, the Ardern government invested $11.5 million to investigate the feasibility of storing energy by pumping water to Lake Onslow in Central Otago.
 The lake could store up to 8 terawatt-hours of electricity or approximately one fifth of the country's consumption.
 The pumping would use power when it is plentiful and cheap, including wind power.
 Critics have argued that the scheme could upset the market by placing a cap on electricity prices.